BlueBrain/projectionizer/doc/source/theory_practice.rst

 Write
 -----
-Projectionizer supports nrn, syn2 and SONATA (upcoming) formats.
+Projectionizer supports nrn, syn2 and SONATA formats.
 In the future, SONATA will be the only supported format.

 **nrn** produces several files
  * **proj_nrn.h5**: projections are grouped by the the neuron ID (tgid)